12 Annoying Scams Costco Wants You to Know About Before It's Too Late

 Sundry Photography/Adobe outside view of costco wholesale store in south san francisco

 For example, it’s a good idea to go directly to Costco’s website instead of clicking on links you get from emails that might be too good to be true.
-Doing so can protect your bank account and identity.
+Doing so can keep more money in your bank account and protect your identity.

 A little caution can go a long way toward preventing you from becoming caught up in a scam.